hogbergmarkus/pythonic-hangman/README.md

 ### Welcome screen and game select

 - When you first open the game, a welcome message will greet you.

+  This is useful to everyone visiting the website, to know what game is provided.

 - The game will then ask you to choose a difficulty level.

+  This will help make the game stay fun for longer.

 ![Welcome and game select](documentation/images/welcome_game_select.png)

 - If you do not enter a valid choice, the game will tell you, and then tell you what is expected.

+  If it is not clear to the user what to press, or they simply make a misstake,

+  this will help guide them.

 ![Validation game select](documentation/images/game_select_error_handling.png)